Our Temple and Family History Responsibilities

 Before presenting this lesson:

-1. Study lesson 40, “Temple Work and Family History,” in Gospel Principles.
+1. Read Gospel Principles chapter 40, “Temple Work and Family History.”

-2. Obtain paper and pencils for each sister.
+3. Obtain paper and a pencil for each class member.

-3. Obtain copies of current Church family history forms for recording temple and family information for each sister.
+4. Obtain copies of current Church family history forms for recording temple and family information for each class member.

-4. If your ward, branch, stake, or mission has a family history consultant, ask him or her for the procedures used to submit names for temple work.
+5. If your ward, branch, stake, or mission has a family history consultant, ask him or her for the procedures used to submit names for temple work.
 If possible, arrange for the consultant to teach a portion of the class.
-If a family history consultant is not available, you may also find out what these procedures are from a local Family History Center, your local priesthood leaders, or your nearest temple.
+If a family history consultant is not available, you may also find out what these procedures are from a local Family History Center, your local priesthood leaders, current Family History publications, or your nearest temple.